styladev/widget/README.md

 Using the Widget
 -----
-Setting up the widget is easy and requires only basic HTML knowledge.
+Setting up the widget requires only basic HTML knowledge.
+It's built to adapt to the available space it is given.

 add this script to the html in your page: